Fabio-Gil-Z/IRUNet/README.md

 ### Model Training <br />
 Make sure you have downloaded and extracted the files of the training dataset [noise_0_to_50](https://drive.google.com/drive/folders/1PdTrAV-PUpFhdvhFtfOggpLbOpDEouLc?usp=sharing) from the drive folder which is ready to use. <br />

-Alternatively it is possible download the original [dataset](https://www.kaggle.com/c/histopathologic-cancer-detection/data) from Kaggle and extract the files. <br /> <br />
+Alternatively it is possible to download the original [dataset](https://www.kaggle.com/c/histopathologic-cancer-detection/data) from Kaggle and extract the files. <br /> <br />
 If you downloaded the original dataset from Kaggle, please follow the next steps: <br /><br />
      I) Use the snippet [renaming_files_ascending_order](https://github.com/Fabio-Gil-Z/IRUNet/blob/main/Code/Util/ubuntu_snippets/renaming_files_ascending_order) located in [Util](https://github.com/Fabio-Gil-Z/IRUNet/tree/main/Code/Util) folder. <br />
     II) Use the program [multipleImageNoiseCreator.py](https://github.com/Fabio-Gil-Z/IRUNet/blob/main/Code/Util/multipleImageNoiseCreator.py) located in [Util](https://github.com/Fabio-Gil-Z/IRUNet/tree/main/Code/Util) folder. <br />